 This camp does not require any advanced knowledge of mechanics or bicycle riding.
 Campers can be dropped off at 8:30am and picked up at 4:30pm from Urban Bike Project’s shop at 1500 N. Walnut Street each day, except for Friday afternoon.
 Friday evening, families are invited to join us at Bellevue State Park for an end-of-camp barbecue from 4-6pm.
 Families who are unable to make the barbecue will be able to pick campers up from the shop at 6:30pm.

 This option is available for youth who have some prior experience with bicycle mechanics and riding longer distances.
 This camp is perfect for those who have already participated in Build-A-Bike Summer Camp, who regularly attend Youth Shop, or who have a particular interest in biking and/or mechanics.

-Campers will try their hand at advanced mechanics challenges (such as building a wheel from scratch), continue to explore the connection between volunteerism and healthy communities, and build a bike to donate to a little kid at the end of camp.
+Campers will try their hand at advanced mechanics challenges (such as building a wheel from scratch), continue to explore the connection between volunteerism and healthy communities, and experiment with different styles of riding such as bmx and bike touring.

 The week is topped off with an overnight bike ride to Lums Pond State Park!
 On Thursday, campers will ride 23 miles on trails and low-traffic roads, and spend the night in yurts at the park campground.
 In the morning, we’ll explore some of the adventures offered in the park and then ride a van back to Wilmington.
 This route is flat, and there will be plenty of adult chaperones and a support vehicle to ensure everyone’s safety.
 However, please be advised that campers will be riding on roads for part of the route.
 This camp is not recommended for youth who have not mastered basic bike handling skills, or have never ridden at least 5 miles at a time.
 All necessary equipment (sleeping bag, bike, etc.) is provided to campers who do not have their own.